Gillian Brown – Principal investigator: firstname.lastname@example.org

 Rachel Gluck (MPhil student, 2011-12)

 Thesis: Sex differences in interpretation bias in human adolescents and young adults (co-supervised with Barbara Dritschel).
 Rachel is now a research coordinator at Emory University.

 Debra Lynn (PhD student, 2007-11)

 Thesis: Sex differences in anxiety during adolescence: evidence from rodents and human beings.
 Debra was a postdoctoral research in Psychology, Stirling University, and is now employed outside of academia.

 Thesis: Developmental and sex differences in responses to novel objects: an exploration of animal models of sensation-seeking behaviour.
-De-Laine is now a member of faculty at California State University, Sacramento, USA.
+De-Laine now has a faculty position at California State University, Sacramento, USA.